squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Ntlm.rst

  /!\ Remove the cache_effective_group setting in squid.conf, if present.
 This setting causes squid to ignore the auxiliary winbindd_priv group membership.

- {i} the default user Squid is bundled as ''nobody''' though some distribution packages are built with '''squid''' or '''proxy''' or other similar low-access user.
+ {i} the default user Squid is bundled as '''nobody''' though some distribution packages are built with '''squid''' or '''proxy''' or other similar low-access user.

 == Squid Configuration ==